wandyezj/extensible-web/README.md

 # extensible-web

-Allow websites to be extended with sites hosted in iframes.
+Allow websites to be extended with custom extensions.